Grzegorz Hedwig

 Grzegorz Hedwig (born 17 July 1988) is a Polish slalom canoeist who has competed at the international level since 2003.

 Hedwig won three medals in the C1 team event at the European Championships (2 silvers and 1 bronze).

-He finished 12th in the C1 event at the 2016 Summer Olympics in Rio de Janeiro and 14th in the same event at the 2020 Summer Olympics in Tokyo.
+He participated at three Summer Olympic Games.
+He finished 12th in the C1 event at the 2016 Summer Olympics in Rio de Janeiro and 14th in the C1 event at the 2020 Summer Olympics in Tokyo.
+He then finished 10th in the C1 event and 16th in kayak cross at the 2024 Summer Olympics in Paris.